Zaneham/SLATEC/README.md

 ## Contributing

-Got a GOTO that's doing your head in?
-Found a gnarly bit of code that needs sorting?
+Any issues Found a gnarly bit of code that needs sorting?
 PRs welcome.